 Behind the Statistics

-In the communities that CoEd serves, families subsist on $3–$6 a day.
+In the communities that CoEd serves, many families subsist on less than $4 a day.
 They live hand-to-mouth, with little access to education and no hope for a better future.
 Parents in these remote towns and villages want more for their children.
 That’s where CoEd comes in.
 We provide educational opportunities to impoverished Guatemalan schoolchildren that help them:

 - Stay in school